m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 ## While Loops

-`while` loop, also here, is as natural language. for instance,
+`while` loop, also here, is as natural language.
+For instance,

-`while the escape key is not pressed, continue the script execution.`
+`While the escape key is not pressed, continue the script execution.`

 Take a look at the following code example where we translate above english text to the codes: